speezepearson/prpg/README.markdown

 Read this section if you want to be able to re-implement this module in times of need.
 One of my design goals has been to make the algorithm as memorable as possible, while staying cryptographically respectable and suitable for most/all password purposes.

-tldr: using the most natural algorithm for each step: turn your master password into a key; hash the key; interpret that hash as a number; and express it in the base defined by the required character sets (by default `['a-z', 'A-Z', '0-9', '!']`), and truncate that to a good password-length, starting from the entropy-denser end.
+tldr: interpret sha256(pbkdf2_hmac_sha256(master, salt, iterations=10**6)) as a huge hexadecimal number; express that number in the most natural numeral system defined by the required character sets; and truncate that to 16 characters.

-The most natural...

-- ...__hash algorithm__ is SHA256;
-- ...__key derivation algorithm__ is PBKDF2, with a million iterations (and using HMAC-SHA256 as a PRF, naturally);
-- ...__hash-to-number conversion algorithm__ is to interpret the hex-digest as a hexadecimal number;
+Details:

-- ...__base corresponding to a bunch of charsets__ is where the last digit is drawn from the last charset, the second-to-last digit from the second-to-last charset, etc., until you run out of charsets; further digits are drawn from the union of all charsets;
+The most natural numeral system corresponding to a bunch of charsets is a mixed-radix system where the last digit is drawn from the last charset, the second-to-last digit from the second-to-last charset, etc., until you run out of charsets; further digits are drawn from the union of all charsets.
+The default character sets are `['a-z', 'A-Z', '0-9', '!']`.
+(My mnemonic is "the four major classes of character, ordered by how often I use them; punctuation is represented by `!` alone, because I'm excited about passwords.")

-- ...__password length__ is 16.
-(The right-hand end is the entropy-denser one; careful thought will reveal that the most significant digit is not entirely random.)
+(You might think that it's more natural to say that the _first_ digit should come from the _first_ charset, etc., but that's provably bad: careful thought will reveal that the _first_ digit, i.e. the _most significant_ one, won't be completely random.)

+The truncation starts from the right-hand end of the number, because that's the end that's guaranteed to have characters from all the required character sets.

 ### As Code